ijtcs-faw/2025/schedule2.md

 <td> </td>
 <td>
 <details><summary> Xinkai Shu.
 Breaking the Sorting Barrier for Directed Single-Source Shortest Paths </summary>
 We give a deterministic $O(m \log^{2/3} n)$-time algorithm for single-source shortest paths (SSSP) on directed graphs with real non-negative edge weights in comparison-addition model.
-This is the first result to break the $O(m + n \log n)$ time bound of Dijkstra algorithm on sparse graphs, showing that Dijkstra's algorithm is not optimal for SSSP.
+This is the first result to break the $O(m + n \log n)$ time bound of Dijkstra algorithm on sparse graphs, showing that Dijkstra's algorithm is not optimal for SSSP.<br><br>

 Biography: Xinkai Shu is a postdoctoral researcher at Max Planck Institute for Informatics.
 He obtained his PhD in Computer Science at The University of Hong Kong, supervised by Prof. Zhiyi Huang.
 Before that he obtained his bachelor's degree from Yao Class, Tsinghua University.
 His research interest is online algorithms, algorithmic game theory and fundamental graph algorithms.
 </details>
 </td>